 You could easily tailor this text for different industries.
 But generally, keep your outreach emails casual, short and simple.
 Avoid using overly formal language.
 If they don’t reply in a few days, I’d then send a brief followup.

 Ideally, the goal of these emails is to get them onto a brief ‘discovery’ Zoom call with you.
 You can then ask probing questions about their specific problem, to see if you’d be a good fit to work together.

 Earlier on I mentioned the value of having a personal brand online.

-Having your own website is an important first step in personal branding.
+Having your own website with a blog is an important first step in personal branding.
 But you’ll also need to actively create content online that reflects the niche you want to be known for.